KahnishgaSolaidurairaj/KahnishgaSolaidurairaj/README.md

 Hello, my name is Kahnishga Solaidurairaj, and I am a first-year Computer Science undergraduate at University of Illinois at Chicago.
 From a young age, I have been drawn to creativity—whether through art, design, or problem-solving—which led me to programming.
-I love building, experimenting, and pushing my limits through code, always looking for new challenges to expand my skills.
+I love building, experimenting, and pushing my limits through code, always looking for new challenges to expand my skills!!

 - 👀 I’m interested in learning new concepts and coding fun projects
 - 🌱 I’m currently learning C++